heini208/fault_detector_spot/documentation/System_Design.md

 - Initial pose estimation remains challenging; this is partly addressed by the landmark-based relocalization mechanism that uses stored AprilTag landmarks to provide a coarse `/initialpose` when the robot is badly mis-localized.

-for more info view the [RTAB‑Map repository](https://github.com/introlab/rtabmap_ros).
+For more info see the [RTAB‑Map repository](https://github.com/introlab/rtabmap_ros).

-Under ideal conditions (single planar lidar, low latency), a `slam_toolbox` + AMCL pipeline would likely be simpler and more robust.
-However, with five networked depth cameras and no lidar, RTAB‑Map provides a more suitable basis for the mapping and navigation capabilities required by this project.
+Under ideal conditions (single planar LiDAR, low latency), a `slam_toolbox` + AMCL pipeline would likely be simpler and more robust.
+However, with five networked depth cameras and no LiDAR, RTAB‑Map provides a more suitable basis for the mapping and navigation capabilities required by this project.

 ## 10.5 Implementation Overview

-The mapping and navigation logic is implemented as a thin integration layer around RTAB‑Map, Nav2, and the Spot ROS 2 driver.
+The mapping and navigation logic is implemented as a thin integration layer around RTAB‑Map, Nav2, and the Spot ROS2 driver.
 Two helper components coordinate most of the work:

 - [**`RTABHelper`**](..%2Ffault_detector_spot%2Fbehaviour_tree%2Fnodes%2Fmapping%2Frtab_helper.py) – manages RTAB‑Map processes, map databases, and the JSON